TrellixVulnTeam/swahilipython_SCMU/Doc/library/contextvars.rst

-   **Important:** Context Variables should be created at the top module level and never in closures.  :class:`Context` objects hold strong references to context variables which prevents context variables from being properly garbage collected.
+   **Important:** Context Variables should be created at the top module level and never in closures.  :class:`Context` objects hold strong references to context variables which prevents context variables kutoka being properly garbage collected.

    .. attribute:: ContextVar.name